keirf/flashfloppy-images/README.md

-# FF Images: Image Library for FlashFloppy
+# Image Library for FlashFloppy

 A library of handy disk images for [FlashFloppy][FF].